tritania/Stables/README.md

 * /hspawn               creates a horse to the given parameters

 ## Permissons ##
-* horseteleport.teleport        Players with this permisson can teleport while on their horse
+* stables.teleport        Players with this permisson can teleport while on their horse
-* horseteleport.spawn           Players with this permisson can spawn horses with /hspawn
+* stables.spawn           Players with this permisson can spawn horses with /hspawn

 ## Configuration ##
 These values are set to false by default to enable them set them to true